 20. The Riccarton/Wigram Community Board has been informed and consulted on the CSM 2 by both NZTA and Strategy and Planning Staff.
 The general public will have an opportunity to make their own submissions to the Environmental Protection Authority on the CSM 2 when the Notice of Requirement is publicly notified.

-That the Planning Committee recommend that the Council:
+That the Council: